aimeecesler/dinner-decider/README.md

 Dinner Decider provides users with a fun, straight-forward solution to a universal problem: choosing where (or what!) to eat.

-No installation is necessary; users may simply visit the website by clicking this [link.](https://aimeecesler.github.io/dinner-decider/)
+No installation is necessary; simply visit the website by clicking this [link.](https://aimeecesler.github.io/dinner-decider/)

 ## Usage

+A browser-based app, Dinner Decider allows for a couple different methods of selecting a restaurant:

+- Utilizing the user's location, Dinner Decider will suggest a nearby restaurant at random.
+By presenting options one at a time, user's will avoid that all-too familiar feeling of information overload.
+Anyone who has ever spent more time scrolling through Netflix, trying to select something to watch, than they actually spent watching something will understand!
+Sometimes, less really is more.
+- While we don't always know what we do know what we want to eat, sometimes we know what we DON'T want!
+There are two optional drop-down menus in the sidebar that allow users to narrow the scope of their results.

 #### Credits